Subjects and Curriculum | Epsom College

 Physics

 Physics is taught in the College by seven specialist subject teachers.
 The team is extremely well balanced; several staff hold higher-level degrees, whilst others have worked for a time in industry.
-This brings a wealth of both theoretical and practical knowledge for the benefit of the students.
+This brings a wealth of both theoretical and practical knowledge for the benefit of the pupils.

 • Forces and Motion